italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 The italian PID is extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that enables the binding of the PID to a national trust framework, giving all the evidence of the identity proofing procedures underlying the PID issuing in both remote and proximity flows.

+The (Q)EAAs are issued by the (Q)EAA Issuers to a Wallet Instance and MUST be provided in SD-JWT-VC or mDOC CBOR data format.
+They MAY contain any (qualified) attributes, entitlement or any elettronic attestation.

+The italian (Q)EAAs are extended according to the `OpenID Identity Assurance Profile [OIDC.IDA] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html>`_, that allows the recipients to know the Authentic Sources where the data are taken.

-The PID data format and the mechanism through which it is issued into the Wallet Instance and presented to a RP will be detailed in the next sections.
+The PID/(Q)EAA data format and the mechanism through which it is issued into the Wallet Instance and presented to a RP will be detailed in the next sections.

 SD-JWT
 ======

-The PID is given as a Verifiable Credential with JSON payload based on the `Selective Disclosure JWT format <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ as specified in `[draft-terbu-sd-jwt-vc-latest] <https://vcstuff.github.io/draft-terbu-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.html>`__.
+The PID/(Q)EAA is given as a Verifiable Credential with JSON payload based on the `Selective Disclosure JWT format <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ as specified in `[draft-terbu-sd-jwt-vc-latest] <https://vcstuff.github.io/draft-terbu-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.html>`__.

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
 The SD-JWT payload of the MUST contain the **_sd_alg** claim described in `[SD-JWT].
 Section 5.1.2. <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ and other claims specified in this section, some of them may be selectively disclosable claims.